Updated February 28, 2023

 Raster Data is all about multilayered map images from satellites, drones and various other camera sensors.
 The data stored is in cell-based and colour pixel format.
 These are pixels that are arranged in columns and rows format.
 The data is in .jpg, .png, bit map, .tif and .bmp.
 The Raster Data in GIS is very much efficient for visualization and analysis that is barely possible in Vector Based data.
 Unlike Vector Data, the Raster form of GIS data is large and complex to manage due to richer qualities.

 - The Spatial Data is collected from various camera sources, drones, satellite, sensors and geological field workers.
 Vector Data is mostly about address points, lines and polygons.
 Attributional values and georeferenced coding is done on all the features.
 All the attributes are as per organizational Standardized Operating Procedures, also known as SOPs.
 There are many geological concepts and logic involved while adding the attributional data in the features.

 - GIS Technicians, GIS Analysts and GIS Developers work together in the process known as Geocoding.
 For example, features like address points, roads, rivers and even polygonal features like lakes are fed with all the attributional information like name, length, width and even some extra parameters if needed.

-- The integrated data is then saved in the RDBMS and so that same can be used to understand the problem statement related to earth.
-3D models nowadays are used with the help of coordinating systems to portray business problems in a more granular way.
+- The integrated data is then saved in the RDBMS, and so that same can be used to understand the problem statement related to earth.
+3D models nowadays are used to coordinate systems to portray business problems in a more granular way.
 For dealing with 3D Models, Organizations are also involving VFX and graphics experts with higher-end knowledge in various animation tools.

 Advantages of Using Spatial Data

-Now let’s look on some of the advantages:
+Now let’s look at some of the advantages:

-- With the timely updates on the data sets, it can allow the organization to perform analysis and also analytics easily.
+- With timely updates on the data sets, the organisation can easily perform analysis and analytics.

 - Updated information can be rolled out to the consumers promptly.